chinamike65/hugo-tuolesi/content/book4/book4en.md

 Now everyone understands why you need to be liberated, because the pain of samsara and rebirth is too much!
 Opportunities for liberation are very rare compared to suffering.

-In countless reincarnations, we only know that this opportunity in front of us will have a chance in future generations, and we cannot be sure.
+In countless rebirths, we only know that this opportunity in front of us will have a chance in future generations, and we cannot be sure.

 Therefore, we must cherish it.
-If we miss this opportunity and fail to be liberated, we will re-enter reincarnation, continue to be born, continue to suffer, and the hope of liberation is very slim.
+If we miss this opportunity and fail to be liberated, we will re-enter rebirth, continue to be born, continue to suffer, and the hope of liberation is very slim.

 3. In addition to meditating on the Four Noble Truths, the Twelve Condition, and Origination, there is another method for practicing morality, concentration and wisdom.